Call for Papers

 other event or publication during the entire review process.

-Regular papers are nominally limited to 6 pages including figures and references.
+Regular papers are limited to 6 pages including figures and references (maximum 1 additional page with over length page charge for an additional fee, if accepted).
 They should describe novel advances in topics within the scope of the conference.

 Short papers are limited to 2 pages including figures and references.
 They provide